openframeworks/ofSite/_documentation/sound/ofSoundStream.markdown

 a microphone, or generate sound in realtime for your computer's speakers.

-A typical openFrameworks app will use just one ofSoundStream, and you might not even need to use this things like the sample rate or buffer size.
+A typical openFrameworks app will use just one ofSoundStream, and you might not even need to use this class directly at all if you don't need to query things like the sample rate or buffer size.
 In order to start receiving or generating audio, your ofApp should implement either ofBaseApp::audioIn() or ofBaseApp::audioOut() respectively, and then call ofSoundStreamSetup().
 You